 Garages must be located and accessed from the rear of the lot.
 The work space is accessed directly from the primary street, and the living space at the rear or above is accessed directly or indirectly from the working space.

-Ground floor space and upper unit shall have
+2 Pedestrian Main entrance location: Primary street Ground floor space and upper unit shall have Access separate exterior entries.